Featherweight-IP/fwrisc/doc/fwrisc_tools.md

 Several scripts used by FWRISC require Python2 to be installed.
 Python 2.7.5 is provided by Centos7

 ### Python 3.6
 Zephyr requires Python3, as well as several additional Python modules.
+You must install these required modules in your Python3 installation.

 ### Verilator 4.010
 Verilator 4.010 was used for verification of the FWRISC core.
 Verilator must be compiled